Donald Marshall Jr.: Compensation and aftermath

 A separate Royal Commission in 1990, headed by Justice Gregory T. Evans, concluded in June of that year to increase Marshall’s compensation from CA$270,000 to a lifetime pension of CA$1.5 million.
-His conviction resulted in changes to the Canada Evidence Act, which was amended so that any evidence obtained must be presented to the defence on disclosure.
-Prior to this case, Crown Attorneys had the discretion to present what they determined to be pertinent to a case.
-After 1983, the C.A. must provide all evidence with no determination on its usefulness.
-The rationale of the law is that it is more appropriate for the defence to determine what may or may not assist an accused.
+His conviction resulted in changes to the Canada Evidence Act, which was amended so that any evidence obtained must be presented to the defense on disclosure.
+Prior to this case, Crown Prosecutor had the discretion to present what they determined to be pertinent to a case.
+After 1983, the Crown Prosecutor must provide all evidence with no determination on its usefulness.
+The rationale of the law is that it is more appropriate for the defense to determine what may or may not assist an accused.

 In response, a Royal Commission was formed to investigate what had caused the miscarriage of justice; this led to an influential case on judicial independence in Canada, Mackeigan v.
 Hickman.

 Fishing rights battle

 Subsequently, Marshall reached prominence as the primary petitioner in the landmark Supreme Court of Canada case R. v.
 Marshall [1999] 3 SCR 456 regarding treaty rights allowing Aboriginal people to catch and sell fish under the relevant treaties.
+In response to a charge from the Canadian government of catching and selling eels without a license, Marshall argued that his treaty rights superseded federal fishing regulations.
 The treaty right was established, and Marshall was acquitted.